1. Home

 Internet Explorer Version Windows 8.1 and later Windows 8 and 7 Windows Vista, XP, and older

-11 Checkmark Enabled by default Checkmark Enabled by default Checkmark Enabled by default
+11 Enabled by default Enabled by default Enabled by default

-10, 9, and 8 Checkmark Enabled by default Warning Enable TLS v1.2 manually Close Not supported
+10, 9, and 8 Enabled by default Enable TLS v1.2 manually Not supported

-7 and 6 Close Not supported Close Not supported Close Not supported
+7 and 6 Not supported Not supported Not supported

 Enable TLS v1.2 manually for Internet Explorer